Compensating Factors In Mortgage Qualification On Manual Underwrites

 Manually Underwritten transactions that are considered high risk are the following cases:

 The mere fact that the mortgage borrower has a job and good credit are not considered compensating factors.

 Examples Of Compensating Factors Accepts By Mortgage Underwriters

 Here are examples of compensating factors in mortgage qualification:

 - Mortgage borrowers have little to no payment shock and have proven that they made timely rental payments in the past 12 months with no late payments

 - The new housing payment shock is less than 5% of the current rental payment or lower

-- Mortgage borrowers who have two months reserves and has history of accumulate savings is a great compensating factor
+- Mortgage borrowers who have two months reserves and has a history of accumulate savings is a great compensating factor

 - Borrowers having regard for credit and showing a history of re-established or established credit

 Borrowers have documented income from other sources such as the following: